 Lena holds a BM in Music Theory and a Piano Performance minor from Ithaca College.
-After graduating and living briefly in Portland, OR, and New York City, Lena became the resident composer and music director for “Stage Right,” a semi-professional theatre company and performing arts school outside of Pittsburgh, PA.
-During her two years in Pittsburgh, Lena music directed over 20 shows, taught numerous voice and theatre workshop classes, and was the composer for three original productions.
+After graduating and living briefly in Portland, OR, and New York City, Lena relocated to Pittsburgh; during her two years there, Lena music directed over 20 shows, taught numerous voice and theatre workshop classes, and was the composer for three original productions.
 “Tink,” for which Lena wrote the music and lyrics, was presented at the New York Musical Festival in 2016 and received a citation for excellence in family theatre.

-Lena is an amateur chef, exercise enthusiast, and a former world-ranked SET player.
-As a dedicated advocate for mental health awareness, she continues to develop her song cycle about living with and embracing mental illness.
-Lena currently lives in Astoria with two roommates.
+Lena is an amateur chef, yoga enthusiast, and a former world-ranked SET player.
+As a dedicated advocate for mental health awareness, she continues to develop her one-woman show about living with and embracing mental illness.
+She is also a volunteer crisis counselor with Crisis Text Line.

 Not to be confused with, and very much unlike The Emoji Movie, Emojiland is an electric ensemble piece about a diverse community of archetypes who take one another at face value: a smiling face dealing with depression; a princess who doesn't want a prince; a skull dying for deletion; a nerd face too smart for his own good; a face with sunglasses who can't see past his own reflection; and a police officer and construction worker who just want to work together.
 When a software update threatens to destroy life as they know it, Emojiland faces the most fundamental questions a society - and a heart - can face: Who are we?
 And who matters?